Independent affiliate guide — not Bybit. The official exchange sites are bybit.com and bybit.eu.

 The practical result: bybit.eu is spot-only right now.
 If you're an EEA resident who wants Bybit's perpetuals, futures or options, they aren't available on the regulated EU platform yet.
 The global bybit.com offers the full derivatives suite, but EEA residents are being phased off it (see below).
 This is a genuine trade-off, and any site that tells EEA users they'll get 100× perps on Bybit today is glossing over it.

-Why EEA users are being moved to bybit.eu
+Why EEA users were moved to bybit.eu

 Bonuses and rewards differ too